ProfGarfield/profgarfield.github.io/lua_lessons/06_variableScopeAndSharingData.md

 ```
 At this point, executing `anotherFunction` increases "file `i`" to `9`.  `anotherFunction` prints this new value, then the `print` line does so again.

-Don't worry too much about about the details of scope, because it most of it doesn't really matter.
+Don't worry about memorizing the details of _scope_, because it most of the time it doesn't really matter.
 Instead of remembering the difference between "file `i`" and "if `i`", just name one of them `j` or `ifI`.
 Your code will be much easier to read and understand that way.

 In practice, the fact that local variables work the way they do is typically a source of protection for your code, rather than a source of bugs.
 When you use `local` to create "if `i`", you don't have to worry about whether there is some "file `i`" in your code that you've forgotten about.